jc0b/crowdstrike_falcon/README.md

 A Crowdstrike Falcon module for MunkiReport that collects output from the Falcon sensors `falconctl` binary, and submits it to MunkiReport.

+This module is additionally capable of reading the Zero Trust Assessment file if it is present on the device, and parsing the scores.

 ## Configuration

 The module uses the Agent ID of a device to provide direct links to the Crowdstrike console from Munkireport for each device.
 To customise the region you use, please set the variable below, so that the links are correct.